tlenex/node-busmq/README.md

 * `object` - `queue`, `channel` or `persistified` objects to federate.
 These are created normally through `bus#queue`, `bus#channel` and `bus#persistify`.
 * `target` - the target bus url. the url has the form `http[s]://<location>[:<port>]`

-Returns a federation object.
-The following events are emitted on the federation object:

-* `ready` - emitted when the federation setup is ready.
-The callback receives the bus object to use.
-* `unauthorized` - incorrect secret key was used to authenticate with the federation server
-* `closed` - the federation connection closed. the callback receives the `code` and `message`
-* `error` - some error occurred. the callback receives the `error` message

 #### Bus Events